protesilaos/my-website/_codelog/2024-12-26-emacs-org-hide-citations-mode.md

   ;; variable to a nil value.
 Otherwise, our results will depend on the ;; user's configuration.
   (let ((case-fold-search nil))
+    ;; Our code will have the side effect of changing the position of ;; the cursor (technically, the "point").
+This is needed for our ;; purposes, but the user will ultimately want the changes to ;; happen without them losing their context.
+The `save-excursion' ;; allows us to move the point and then trust that Emacs will ;; restore it to where it was before.
+    (save-excursion
       ;; We want to operate in the entire buffer.
 But the user may have ;; already narrowed to a portion thereof.
 To respect their choice ;; while still doing the right thing, we have to wrap our code in ;; `save-restriction' and then `widen' the view.
 This means that ;; our subsequent calls will run in the unnarrowed buffer and the ;; narrowing will be restored once we are done.
       (save-restriction
         (widen)
         ;; We start from the minimum visible position in the buffer.
         ;; Since we widened the view in the previous line of code, this ;; is the beginning of the buffer.
 Otherwise, it would have ;; been the beginning of the narrowed portion of the buffer.
         (goto-char (point-min))
         ;; Starting from the top, we perform a search forward for the ;; `prot-org-cite-regexp'.
 We do this in a loop.
 The loop ;; works (i.e. is not infinite) because (i) the search has the ;; side effect of moving the point to the end of the match so ;; the search does not get stuck in one place, and (ii) we pass ;; the relevant argument to `re-search-forward' to return nil if ;; there is no match, instead of throwing an error.
 The loop ;; only runs when its condition is non-nil.
         (while (re-search-forward prot-org-cite-regexp nil t)
           ;; Here I had to make a stylistic decision.
 We want to add ;; overlays for the three numbered groups in our regular ;; expression.
 I could have arranged to do this with another ;; `while', which would have its own local counter, but I ;; thought it would make the code a bit harder to read for our ;; purposes here.
 So I am using `dotimes' instead, whose ;; semantics are in line with what we are doing, i.e. run ;; something N times.
 The part about `dotimes' that I do not ;; like is that it starts from 0 and its maximum number is ;; exclusive, meaning that we only get up to 3 even though we ;; have the 4 there.
 Someone who is not familiar with this ;; behaviour will thus find the following perplexing.
           (dotimes (n 4)
             ;; The group 0 in a regular expression is a special number ;; which refers to the entire match.
 We do not want to do ;; anything with that.
 We only care about numbers 1, 2, 3.
             ;; Thus, the first run of this `dotimes' does nothing other ;; than increment 0 to 1 and run again.
             (unless (= n 0)
               ;; Before we start adding our overlays, we need to be sure ;; that there is a match for the Nth group in our regular ;; expression.
 If there is none, we skip it and move on ;; with our loop.
 If there is a match, then we store its ;; beginning and end positions and then make an overlay ;; that stretches between those two.
               (when-let* ((beg (match-beginning n))
                           (end (match-end n))
                           (overlay (make-overlay beg end)))
                 ;; Now that we have created our overlay, we are ready to ;; associated properties with it.
 These are symbols ;; that may already have an internal meaning, such as ;; `invisible' or arbitrary symbols that we can use for ;; our own purposes later.
 Each time we set a property, ;; we specify its value.
 In principle, we could have a ;; fine-grained system with different values, though all ;; we need here is something that returns non-nil.
                 (overlay-put overlay 'invisible t)
                 ;; I keep the `after-string' overlay property here for ;; this demonstration.
 We do not need it, though it is ;; how we can add an arbitrary string in the stead of ;; the text we made invisible (think of how Org folds ;; its headings, for example).
                 ;;
                 ;; (overlay-put overlay 'after-string "")

                 ;; Finally, we want to make our overlays have a unique ;; property that allows us to identify them later.
 I ;; have called this `prot-org-cite-overlay', though it ;; has no inherent meaning.
 What matters is that it is ;; unambiguously ours and that it has a non-nil value.
-              (overlay-put overlay 'prot-org-cite-overlay t))))))))
+                (overlay-put overlay 'prot-org-cite-overlay t)))))))))

 ;; This is the function which reverts `prot-org-cite-add-overlays'.
 ;; You will notice the same pattern of `save-restriction' for the